 It’s lot of sugar packed into one cookie.
 My sister credits them with powering through her days working from home—”I’m typing with one hand and scrolling with the other!”

 I can’t stop scrolling either.
-One of my childhood heroes, who provided some of the brightest light during my darkest moments growing up, gave me a key for making friends and made us all feel like we had a place to belong in a more magical world, is a monster.
+One of my childhood heroes, who provided some of the brightest light during my darkest moments growing up, gave me a key for making friends and made so many of my fellow weird kids feel like we had a place to belong in a more magical world, is a monster.
 And it turns out she’s the worst kind of monster, the kind of monster who claims to care about the very people whose humanity she denies.

 The kind of monster who sees a global moment of grief and fear and pain and says, “How can I make this about ME?”